 - Trouble getting the shoe on the correct foot?
 Cut a sticker in half and put half against the inner side of each shoe.
 Now your child can match them up to make the smiley face, puppy dog, or whatever favourite character you choose.

 - When teaching shoe tying, go step by step.
-Practice with the shoe on their lap first using long, thick laces.
+Practise with the shoe on their lap first using long, thick laces.

 5 Fastener Tips

 - Practice, practice, practice!
-Start with the clothes flat on a table and progress to having your child wear it.
-You can use your child’s clothes or vests designed for practicing.
+Start with the clothing flat on a table and progress to having your child wear it.
+You can use your child’s clothes or vests designed for practising.